-On June 22, 1969 the Cuyahoga River caught fire for the thirteenth time in its recorded history, which helped ignite our country’s public interest about environmentalism on a macro stage at the heels of the civil right movements of the 1950s and 60s.
+On June 22, 1969 the Cuyahoga River caught fire for the thirteenth time in its recorded history, helping ignite our country’s public interest in environmentalism on a macro stage at the heels of the civil right movements of the 1950s and 60s.

-Additionally, when media attention focused on the Cuyahoga’s dire conditions after the ’69 fire – concluding that it’s officially ‘dead’ due to the lack of necessary oxygen vital for fish and plant life to survive, it made one believe this problem was unique to Cleveland.
-But, waterways all across the U.S. – in Buffalo, Detroit, among others, spontaneously burst in flames caused by severe pollution, suffering from the same illness exploited on the Cuyahoga.
+Additionally, when media attention focused on the Cuyahoga’s dire conditions after the ’69 fire – concluding it’s officially ‘dead’ due to the lack of necessary oxygen vital for fish and plant life to survive, it made one believe this problem was unique to the Cuyahoga River.
+But, waterways all across the U.S. – in Buffalo (Buffalo River), in Detroit (Rouge River), in Milwaukee (Lincoln Creek), among others, all had rivers that spontaneously burst in flames caused by severe pollution, suffering from the same illness exploited on the Cuyahoga.

 You have to have thick skin to be from this place.
 We’re an easy target for outsiders due to our city’s well publicized hardships.
 For Clevelanders, those shortcomings of our past seem to have defined us and opened doors for mainstream mockings on late night television, giving us an inferiority complex passed down from generation to generation like a family heirloom.